spotify/luigi/README.rst

 You can build pretty much any task you want, but Luigi also comes with a *toolbox* of several common task templates that you use.
-It includes native Python support for running mapreduce jobs in Hadoop, as well as Pig and Jar jobs.
+It includes native Python support for running mapreduce jobs in Hadoop, as well as Hive and Jar jobs.
 It also comes with filesystem abstractions for HDFS and local files that ensures all file system operations are atomic.
 This is important because it means your data pipeline will not crash in a state containing partial data.